 IDENTIFY & TAP INTO DEEP ROOTED SOURCES OF MOTIVATION

+It’s pretty safe to say that most of us are motivated by money.
+And the desire to generate revenue runs deep.
+But... in order to remain committed to tackling seemingly unattainable goals, you have to dig really, really deep.

 deeper than monetary incentive, fame & glory; appeal to inherent human desires.

 What really makes you tick?